 AddressSanitizer (ASAN) is a fast memory error detector based on compiler instrumentation (LLVM).

 It is fully usable for Chrome on Linux and Mac.
+If you're working on Windows you can use SyzyASan.

 Additional info on the tool itself is available at http://clang.llvm.org/docs/AddressSanitizer.html.